Skyshader77/Lacryma-Hydra/chapter13-1.typ

 She found herself before a simple map of arched corridors and waterways.
 Unlike the sewers of the Age of Magic, there were no intricate fountains, glowing moths that purified the waters, no intersection with more than eight passages.
 Children of the Magi could once play within these structures.
 Visibly, that charm had been lost in the modern age.

 Her feet touched the weltering waters.
 Her toe made a ripple that played water as if it was a harp.
-Instead of plunging through the surface, she landed on liquid as if it was concrete.
+Instead of plunging through the surface, she landed on liquid as if it was grass.
 What would Nix have said if she knew Serena could race her flying form on foot?

+Serena walked on water, feeling the current tickle her feet.

 A battle brewed in the distance.
 Serena smelled the creature she had awakened.
 She had no choice.
 The Gatekeeper has riddled her with two Magis to thread with.
 The eldest one would be the most problematic.
 Claradore was a child that evoked both fear and admiration.
 The day would soon come that she would cross blood with him.
 She was no longer the slayer of Magis that had to be reckoned with.
 And so the best was required.